-Funding Policy-Continued
+Funding Policy

-The OPEB system issues a stand-alone, publically available financial report that includes the financial statements and required supplementary information.
-A copy of the report can be obtained from the State Controller's Office, 1 Capitol Hill, Providence, RI 02903.
 RIGL Sections 36-12.1, 36-12-2.2, and 36-12-4 govern the provisions of the OPEB System.
 The contribution requirements of plan members and the University are established and may be amended by the Board.
-Effective in fiscal year 2011, all participating employers are required by law to fund the actuarially required contribution (ARC) which for fiscal year 2011 and 2012 was 2.69% of payroll covered by the Board Plan.
+Effective in fiscal year 2011, all participating employers are required by law to fund the actuarially required contribution (ARC) which for fiscal year 2011, 2012, and 2013 was 2.69% of payroll covered by the Board Plan.
 Active employees contribute 0.9% of payroll to the OPEB plan.
 Retired employees have varying co-pay percentages ranging from 0% to 50% based on age and years of service at retirement.
 Further information about the contributions of plan members can be found in the financial report of the OPEB System.

-For fiscal year 2012 the University of Rhode Island contribution to the plan was \$1,239,082 and active employees contributed 0.9% of covered payroll of \$414,563.
-The University of Rhode Island contribution to the plan for the year ended June 30, 2011 was \$1,137,007 and active employees contributed 0.9% of covered payroll \$380.411.
+The University of Rhode Island contributions to the plan were \$1,221,171, \$1,239,082, and \$1,137,007 and active employees contributed 0.9 % of covered payroll of \$408,570, \$414,563, and \$380,411, during 2013, 2012, and 2011 respectively.
 In prior years, the University of Rhode Island contributed to the State Employees' OPEB plan, which consistent with GASB 45 provisions, was administered as an agent multiple employer plan because no separate legal trust had been created.
 The transition by the State of its OPEB plan in fiscal 2011 to an OPEB Trust resulted in the State Employees' Plan being redefined as a cost sharing multiple employer plan.
-In accordance with the requirements of GASB 45,as of June 30, 2011 the component unit's net OPEB obligation recorded in previous years has been reduced to zero.